mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 .. image:: /images/icons/fill_tool.svg
     :alt: fill-tool icon

-In most cases the fill-tool can’t deal with the anti-aliasing (the soft edge in your lineart to make it more smooth when zoomed out) In Krita you have the grow-shrink option.
-Setting that to say… 2 expands the colour two pixels.
+In most cases the fill-tool can’t deal with the anti-aliasing (the soft edge in your line art to make it more smooth when zoomed out) In Krita you have the grow-shrink option.
+Setting that to say… 2 expands the color two pixels.

-Threshold decides when the fill-tool should consider a different colour pixel to be a border.
+Threshold decides when the fill-tool should consider a different color pixel to be a border.
 And the feathering adds a extra soft border to the fill.

-Now, if you click on a gapless-part of the image with your preferred colour…(Remember to set the opacity to 1.0!)
+Now, if you click on a gapless-part of the image with your preferred color… (Remember to set the opacity to 1.0!)

-Depending on your lineart, you can do flats pretty quickly.
+Depending on your line art, you can do flats pretty quickly.
 But setting the threshold low can result in little artifacts around where lines meet:

 .. image:: /images/en/flat-coloring/Krita_filling_lineart7.png
     :alt: colors filled with fill tool

-However, setting the threshold high can end with the fill not recognising some of the lighter lines.
+However, setting the threshold high can end with the fill not recognizing some of the lighter lines.
 Besides these little artifacts can be removed with the brush easily.

 Advantages
 """"""""""